exercism/julia/concepts/comprehensions/introduction.md

 julia> sum(v)
 3.333338333335e17

-# better
+# better - use a generator
 julia> sum(x^2 for x in 1:1e6)
 3.3333383333312755e17
 ```

-Syntax is identical to comprehensions, other than the surrounding brackets.
+Generator syntax is identical to comprehensions, other than the surrounding brackets.

 Generators can also be convenient in dictionary constructors.